Kai-nf/carInsuranceApp/README.md

 ### ✨ Key Features
 - **Smart Typo Checking**
-  Detects typos in user input for car brand, model, and validity of manufacturing year, then predicts the correct entry using a machine learning model (gotutiyan/gector-roberta-base-5k", torch_dtype="auto") transformer).
+  Detects typos in user input for car brand, model, and validity of manufacturing year, then predicts the correct entry using a machine learning model (gotutiyan/gector-roberta-base-5k", torch_dtype="auto") transformer.
   GECToR treats error correction as sequence tagging.
   This one is fine-tuned on error correction tasks, so it learns how to detect and correct grammar, spelling, and word choice errors directly.
   We can just incorporate user_inputs.csv file into this transformer and all can run pretty smooth